This coastal departément is famous for its sunshine, but there is much more to discover, writes Stephen Davy-Osborne.

 Their holistic approach to winemaking has seen them develop a loyal following for their wines. Éric and Petra have defied expectations in their successes, while creating a quality of wine previously unthought of in this part of France.

-The couple are always keen to share the story of their journey, and during the summer months offer horse-drawn carriage rides around their picturesque vineyards, with their sea views, courtesy of their magnificent endangered Trait mulassier Poitevin horse Bolero.
+The couple is always keen to share the story of their journey, and during the summer months offer horse-drawn carriage rides around their picturesque vineyards, with their sea views, courtesy of their magnificent endangered Trait mulassier Poitevin horse Bolero.

 Preserving Local Recipes